 At the hotel

-Three swimming pools, laundry, air-conditioning, free WiFi throughout.
-In rooms: TV, hair dryer, unlimited DVDs to borrow, drinking water, Bulgari toiletries.
+Three swimming pools, laundry, air-conditioning, concierge services, free WiFi throughout.
+In rooms: TV, hair dryer, drinking water, fridge.

 Our favourite rooms

 Honeymooners, anniversary celebrants and anyone who appreciates a stunning sunset soak should splurge on the presidential San Miguel Suite.
 It has a private Jacuzzi in an open-walled structure that overlooks Old Town, plus panoramic views of Banderas Bay from the king-size bed.